Bangladesh

 3. The review of sectoral policies in view of the food security and gender has been undertaken.
 A further review of all sectoral policies including the development partners has been initiated;

-4. SUN MSP and six Networks established and functional;
+4. SUN MSP and six Networks functional;

 At least half of the individual commitment components are assessed to be on course